 We heard you — and are making our ACLS- and PALS-certified caregivers BLS-ready.

 You can now demonstrate your proficiency in your Basic Life Support (BLS) certification during Advanced Cardiac Life Support (ACLS) or Pediatric Advanced Life Support (PALS) training, earning basic and advanced course completion eCards without the need to schedule and attend another 4-hour course.

 While this roll-out will be optional, we expect its popularity to grow quickly until it becomes a regular feature of ACLS and PALS training in the Cleveland Clinic enterprise.

-To take advantage of this opportunity, simply schedule your ACLS or PALS course in CCLC.
+To take advantage of this opportunity, simply schedule your ACLS or PALS course.
 During the course, you will complete the advanced course requirements in addition to the open-resource BLS written test and either the infant BLS skills test for ACLS providers or the adult BLS skills test for PALS providers.

 View calendars of upcoming AHA courses (BLS, ACLS, PALS and Heartsaver), Airway and NRP courses, registration details and fees.

 The American Heart Association and American Stroke Association recognize Cleveland Clinic for achieving 85% or higher compliance with all Get With The Guidelines® - Resuscitation Achievement Measures for 24 or more consecutive months to improve quality of patient care and outcomes.

 Cleveland Clinic’s AHA Training Center is proud to support an award-winning culture of readiness and resuscitation.
 Realistic simulation training, structured and supported post-simulation debriefing, and frequent training in clinical units between courses reinforce best practices, improving patient outcomes.Learn More About This Recognition